 In the figure above, A is the angle of the prism.

 - As per Snell’s law, light travelling from a rarer medium to a denser medium bends towards the normal, and vice versa.
 Glass is denser than air, and thus, when a ray of light falls on the surface of the prism, it bends towards the normal.
 According to the diagram, ray PE falls on the surface of the prism and bends towards the normal NE.

-- Then, while moving from the glass to air, the emergent ray FS bends away from the normal.
+- Then, while moving from the glass to the air, the emergent ray FS bends away from the normal.

 - ∠HDS is the angle of deviation which tells us how much the emergent ray has deviated from the incident ray.
-When the angle of incidence is equal to the angle of emergence, the angle of deviation is minimum.
+When the angle of incidence is equal to the emergence angle, the deviation angle is minimum.

 - According to the figure, ∠PEN = ∠MES and ∠HDS is thus the angle of minimum deviation.
 The refracted ray EF is parallel to side BC in this case.

 This is how a ray of white light scatters into 7 colours when it passes through a prism.
-The different colors of light wave experience a different degree of deviation and thus white light splits into its components when it is subjected to refraction.
+The different colours of light waves experience a different degree of deviation; thus, white light splits into its components when subjected to refraction.

-Stay tuned with BYJU’S to know more about Refraction Of Light Through A Glass Prism, stars and much more.
+Stay tuned with BYJU’S to know more about the Refraction of Light through a glass prism, stars and much more.